 EXS 313.
 MOTOR LEARNING AND CONTROL.
 (3) Prerequisites: MATH 116 and EXS 223 and declared Exercise Science major and junior standing.
 Designed to help build a foundation of knowledge and practice in the theoretical and conceptual basis behind human acquisition and performance of motor skills.
 The goal of the course is to understand how the individual, motor skill, and environment work together when learning novel or improving previously learned motor skills.

 EXS 324.
-EVALUATION IN PHYSICAL EDUCATION.
-(3) Prerequisites: MATH 116 and EXS 223 and declared Exercise Science major and junior standing.
-A study of measurements utilized to evaluate the cognitive, affective, and psychomotor dimensions of school-age physical education students.
-Also, information for exercise specialists.
-Equivalent to PE 324.
+MEASUREMENT AND EVALUATION IN KINESIOLOGY.
+(3) Prerequisites: MATH 116 and EXS 223 and declared Exercise Science major and junior standing A study of measurement tools and evaluation procedures used in the fields associated with kinesiology, including physical education, exercise science, and biomechanics.
+Equivalent to PE 324